Romania

 • General information on higher education

-Some degrees may be longer i.e. the BA in engeneering is 4 years and EU regulated professions include BA of 5 or 6 years for Medical, Pharmaceutical, Dental, Veterinary or Architectural studies;
+• 1st cycle, bachelor's degree (BA), which includes bachelor’s programmes of 3-4 years (180 - 240 ECTS or 240-300 ECTS for double specializations).
+Some degrees may be longer i.e., the EU regulated professions include BA of 5 or 6 years for Medical, Pharmaceutical, Dental, Veterinary or Architectural studies, (300 - 360 ECTS)

-As of 1st April 2021, Romanian higher education institutions may organize, jointly with other accredited higher education institutions from the European Higher Education Area, joint degrees, provided the higher education institutions are recognized as such by the state of origin
+Accredited Romanian higher education institutions may organize joint study programs in collaboration with accredited higher education institutions from the European Higher Education Area.
+Joint degrees provided by the higher education institutions are recognized as such by the state of origin.

 • National external quality assurance requirements